Frequently Asked Questions

 If accepted, there is a $2000.00 membership fee.
 This fee covers the cost of developing, permitting and marketing your new trips!
 It also covers expenses like business cards, vehicle clings, Logo'd gear, etc.

-38% (eventually 30%) goes back to Echo to help with sales, marketing and other costs.
-If there is a profit or surplus at the end of the year, the Board decides if this money goes back to the members or if it gets used for charitable contributions or something else!
+The portion kept by Echo pays for wages, rent, insurance and other operating costs, but If there is a profit or surplus at the end of the year the Board decides if this money goes back to the members or if it gets used for charitable contributions or something else!

 Remember all these numbers and percentages are determined by the Board, which are members just like you!